What is Vocational Education and Training and what are it's key features?

 Vocational courses in Australia are celebrated because they are usually designed by relevant industry professionals with first-hand experience in the role they’re teaching.
 They are ready and able to provide authentic, quality support and advice.

-How does Vocational Training and Education work?
+How does VET work?

 Another great feature of VET courses